Scheduling & Managing Courses, Activities, Events and More

-- A standard trip where we explore the Pacific Northwest by foot, kayak, snowshoe, or ski.
+- Activities where we explore the Pacific Northwest and beyond by foot, kayak, snowshoe, ski, or another human-powered mode of travel.

 - Participants might learn something, but there is no direct educational component.